apache/flink-web/_posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 ###How does Flink join my data?

 Flink uses techniques which are well known from parallel database systems to efficiently execute parallel joins.
-A join operator must establish all pairs of elements from its input datasets for which the join condition evaluates to true.
+A join operator must establish all pairs of elements from its input data sets for which the join condition evaluates to true.
 In a standalone system, the most straight-forward implementation of a join is the so-called nested-loop join which builds the full Cartesian product and evaluates the join condition for each pair of elements.
 This strategy has quadratic complexity and does obviously not scale to large inputs.

 In a distributed system joins are commonly processed in two steps:

 1. The data of both inputs is distributed across all parallel instances that participate in the join and
 1. each parallel instance performs a standard stand-alone join algorithm on its local partition of the overall data.

 The distribution of data across parallel instances must ensure that each valid join pair can be locally built by exactly one instance.
 For both steps, there are multiple valid strategies that can be independently picked and which are favorable in different situations.
 In Flink terminology, the first phase is called Ship Strategy and the second phase Local Strategy.
-In the following I will describe Flink’s ship and local strategies to join two datasets *R* and *S*.
+In the following I will describe Flink’s ship and local strategies to join two data sets *R* and *S*.

 ####Ship Strategies
 Flink features two ship strategies to establish a valid data partitioning for a join: